schepedw/bash_scripting/README.md

 This exercise will help you get better at writing bash scripts.

-Something that takes user input & uses it - will force learning variables

-Command line args are important too

-For loop - use an array

-if statements

 ## Requirements

 You're going to write a script that will generate a robot name